LouiseDupuis/Star_Wars_Generation/README.md

 # Star_Wars_Generation
-An application of OpenAI's GPT-2 to the generation of Star Wars movie scripts.
+An application of OpenAI's GPT-2 to generate Star Wars movie scripts.

 The notebook is used to train the model on Google Colab.